 The Early and Periodic Screening, Diagnostic and Treatment (EPSDT) benefit provides comprehensive and preventive health care services for children younger than age 21 who are enrolled in Medicaid.
-This benefit only applies to MMA members.

-Follow the EPSDT schedule for all eligible UnitedHealthcare Community Plan members to age 21, including pregnant women.
-EPSDT screening includes immunizations, hearing, vision, speech screening and nutritional assessments; dental screening; and growth and development assessment.
+Follow the EPSDT schedule for all eligible UnitedHealthcare Community Plan members to age 21, including pregnant members.
+EPSDT screening includes immunizations, hearing, vision, speech screening and nutritional assessments; dental screening; and growth and development tracking.

-For complete details about diagnoses codes as well as full and partial screening, examination, and immunization requirements, go to brightfutures.aap.org.
+For complete details about diagnoses codes as well as full and partial screening, examination, and immunization requirements, go to the EPSDT schedule.